act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 ## Assumptions

-- The auto-updating of the content is not [essential][], which is listed as valid exception to [Success Criterion 2.2.2: Pause, Stop, Hide][sc 2.2.2].
-When the auto-updating of content is [essential][] this rule may produce incorrect results.
 - The content being changed automatically is information.
 If the automatically changing content is not information (for example, an ASCII rendered spinning icon that does not provide information on what time is left for a process to end or how much progress has been made) the rule might fail but the success criterion might still be satisfied.
 - Any [content][] changes are enabled by the content of the [HTML document][] the test target belongs to.
 Changes originating from any other sources (e.g. browser shortcuts, browser extensions, browser settings, user agents, external browser applications) are not considered.
 - All user actions are transmitted by the user agent to the [HTML document][].
 If there are other event sources that result from a user action this rule might fail but the success criterion might still be satisfied.